giantswarm/giantnetes-terraform/docs/migrate-to-multi-master-guide-aws.md

 # Guide how to migrate single CP to multi cluster
+This migration will cause downtime for the cluster.

 ## before migration
 do etcd backup of etcd cluster and shut down master right after that